deepak1113/MPSO-ELM-based-PBDS/README.md

 # MPSO-ELM-based-PBDS

-# Use Matlab 2014a to run the code
+# Use Matlab 2014a and higher version to run the code

 Imgdataset255.mat contains the preprocessed MR images of DS-255